e-olang/Audio-Inferencing/README.md

 ### Overview
 This repository contains a Telegram bot that captures voice notes sent by users, transcribes them to text, infers a response using a Large Language Model (LLM) like Gemini Pro, and responds back with a voice note.

-###  Architecture
+###  Architecture (V4 Current)
 The system consists of the following components:
 - Telegram Bot:
 	- Receives voice notes from users.
 	- Response: The generated voice note is returned to the user via the bot.
-- Voice Note to Text: The received voice note is transcribed to text using Speechbrain Wav2Vecv2 & Whisper.
+- Voice Note to Text: The received voice note is transcribed to text using [Whisper](https://huggingface.co/openai/whisper-base).
-- LLM Inference: The transcribed text is passed to the Gemini Pro LLM for inference.
+- LLM Inference: The transcribed text is passed to the [Gemini Pro](https://deepmind.google/technologies/gemini/pro/) LLM for inference.
-Text to Voice Note: The output of the LLM is converted to a voice note using Tacotron and HifiGan models.
+- Text to Voice Note: The output of the LLM is converted to a voice note using [ElevenLabs](https://elevenlabs.io/).